arpinum-oss/shebang-unit/README.md

 The default reporter is called *simple*.
 It writes a verbose logging of test run to standard output.

-You can use its little brother, the *dots* reporter which only displays dots, E or F. Such a lazy cat.
+You can use its little brother, the *dots* reporter which only displays dots (successful), S (skipped) or F (failing).
+Such a lazy cat.

 ### Use colors or no